filipecn/my_website/content/cv/_index.md

 Professional Experience
 ======
+  * RnD Software Engineer at Blizzard Entertainment** _(Jan 2023 - Present)_ \\
+  Worked on C++ 3D tools for _cinematics_ at Blizzard Animation: \\
+    - Optimization and extension of the proprietary hair system, including the re-design of data structures, research of interpolation methods, and implementation of visual debugging tools; \\
+    - Houdini and Katana plugin C++ development; \\
+    - Integration of OpenUSD into existing code. \\
   * **Software Engineering Intern at Google Inc. (YouTube)** _(Jan 2016 - Mar 2016)_ \\
   Worked on 360$^o$ video support on Sony's PlayStation 4 VR.